Limit theorems and soft edge of freezing random matrix models via dual orthogonal polynomials: Limit results for the largest eigenvalue for in the Hermite case

 \end{theorem}

 \begin{remarks} \begin{enumerate} \item[\rm{(1)}] If we combine Theorem \ref{CLT-Hermite-Ninfty} with the formula of Plancherel-Rotach

 we can state (\ref{CLT-max-limit-main-Hermite}) as

 Please notice that in this limit the term $2\sqrt kN^\frac{2}{3}r_N$ cannot be neglected. \item[\rm{(2)}] Theorem \ref{CLT-Hermite-Ninfty} was stated by Dumitriu and Edelman (Corollary 3.4 in \cite{DE2}), where the numerical value of $\sigma_{max}^2$ contains a misprint and the proof is sketched only.
-Moreover, the proof in \cite{DE2} is based on the representation of the covariance matrix $\Sigma_N$ in Theorem \ref{clt-main-a-DE}, which is also due to \cite{DE2}.
-This representation of $\Sigma_N$ with essentially the same proof as above leads also to Theorem \ref{CLT-Hermite-Ninfty} where then with the aid of (\ref{eqintf2}) one obtains the formula
+Moreover, the proof in \cite{DE2} is based on the representation of the covariance matrix $\Sigma_N$ in Theorem \ref{clt-main-a-DE}.
+This representation of $\Sigma_N$ with essentially the same proof as above leads also to Theorem \ref{CLT-Hermite-Ninfty} where then with the aid of (\ref{eqintf2}) one obtains

 A numerical computation shows that the value of (\ref{variance-DE}) seems to be equal to that in (\ref{variance-final}).
-Unfortunately, we are not able to verify this equality in an analytic way, as our suggested identity does not fit to identities for integrals of the Airy function in the literature as e.g.~in \cite{VS}. \item[\rm{(3)}] In \cite{RRV}, Ramirez, Rider, and Virag study the largest eigenvalues of $\beta$-Hermite ensembles where they first take the limit $N\to\infty$ and then $\beta\to\infty$, i.e., $k\to\infty$ here.
+Unfortunately, we are not able to verify this equality in an analytic way, as this identity does not fit to known identities for the Airy function as in, for instance, \cite{VS}.
+We return to this point in the end of this section.

+\item[\rm{(3)}] In \cite{RRV}, Ramirez, Rider, and Virag study the largest eigenvalues of $\beta$-Hermite ensembles where they first take the limit $N\to\infty$ and then $\beta\to\infty$, i.e., $k\to\infty$ here.
 From the results in \cite{RRV} one obtains that

 in distribution where $G$ is $\mathcal{N}(0,\sigma_{max}^2)$-distributed with $\sigma_{max}^2$ as in (\ref{variance-DE}). \end{enumerate} \end{remarks}

 \begin{remark} Clearly, the preceding limit results for the largest particle in the Hermite case can be transfered to the smallest particle by symmetry. \end{remark}